ZhianMai/Multi-threading-in-Java/README.md

 In this Demo, a single thread pool is loaded multiple threads, and these threads will be executed in FIFO order.

+Single thread pool is a blocking queue with unlimited size.

 #### 1.2.2 Fixed-size Thread Pool :link:[link](src/johnston/thread/basic/creation/executors/ExecutorFixedPool.java)
 Using <i>Executors</i> factory can create a thread pool.
 The thread pool can run Runnable thread or Callable thread.

 The thread pool can better manage multi running threads, including limiting maximum concurrent threads, and utilize system resources.

+#### 1.2.3 Thread Pool Shutdown :link:[link](src/johnston/thread/basic/creation/executors/ThreadPoolShutdown.java)
+A thread pool can run forever if not calling shutdown() method, which will prevent the main thread from terminating.

+When shutdown() is called, the thread pool will no longer receive new thread task, and waits for all threads in queue are executed, then exits.

+Adding new threads on a shutdown thread pool would throw RejectedExecutionException.

+In this demo, four tasks are added to the thread pool then shut it down.
+Four tasks will be finished after shutting down the thread pool.

 <br />